-The deadline for Foundations and Advanced track applicants is February 28, 2017 at midnight Pacific Time.
-Please download the application and follow the submission instructions.
+The deadline for Foundations and Advanced track applicants was February 28, 2017 at midnight Pacific Time.
+Please feel free to review the application.
 While the application asks for potential funding sources to conduct your trial, the CTMC strongly encourages applicants who have not yet been funded to apply.

 When will you decide?

-We will make decisions in early spring.
+We made decisions in early spring.
 The clinical trial idea synopsis, funding plan and quality of local mentor will be important aspects of the selection process.

 How many people will be accepted into the course?

-No more than 36 trainees will be selected for the 2017 cohort.
+No more than 36 trainees were selected for the 2017 cohort.